nicholaswilde/solar-battery-charger/test/cell/README.md

 `solar radiation intensity = 1000 W/m2`

-I know that there are a lot of factors that go into this value but this can be used as a very rough starting poing.
+I know that there are a lot of factors that go into this value but this can be used as a very rough starting point.

 Solar cell radiation intensity